dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 The InstallPlan is set to Manual to avoid automatic update on versions that are not tested, please remember that new versions could NOT work as expected.

-> :warning: **If you want to install all the resources quickly you can read grafana-resources/quickinstallation/QuickInstallation.md**
+> :warning: **If you want to skip the description of all steps and avoid deploy choices you can read grafana-resources/quickinstallation/QuickInstallation.md**
-> **It will skip the description of all steps and will short the number of choices that you have to make to complete the installation**

 ---
 ---